 The effects of detailed career planning and goal setting will have a huge impact on your life.
 Choosing the career path right for you is one of the most important decisions you will ever take, as it has a huge impact on your happiness, health, and financial standing.
 This solution can be straightforward if you set up career goals beforehand.

 Unfortunately, many people do not know how to manage this process by letting luck define their professional future.
 As a result, most of them are dissatisfied and disenfranchised.

 Start by reviewing your education and working history.
 Which training and job positions were the most satisfying for you?
 What were your most successful roles?
 List the activities you have done with pleasure and how you have the greatest impact on a project or task.
 Which are your best-developed professional skills?
 Assess what skills have helped you get here and achieve professional success.
 Make a list of your most powerful skills that you enjoy and use with pleasure.
 Finally, list these personal qualities that help you work well and be successful.

 Working in a role, job, or profession that leaves you unmotivated and empty inside can lead to depression, ill health, and a lack of well-being.

 4. The Positive Effects of Globalization

 Improved trade, lower barriers, and the movement of jobs east have combined to lift over 1 billion people out of poverty.
 This is surely a good thing.
 Using the Utilitarian approach to ethical decision-making, globalization has to be viewed as being for the greater good.
-Sure, the Western economies are arguably not as rich as they may have been without globalization, but how rich to you need to be.
+Sure, the Western economies are arguably not as rich as they may have been without globalization, but how rich do you need to be.